typesense/docusaurus-theme-search-typesense/README.md

 [Typesense](https://typesense.org) search component for Docusaurus powered documentation sites.

+This is a fork of the awesome [@docusaurus/theme-search-algolia](https://www.npmjs.com/package/@docusaurus/theme-search-algolia) library customized to work with Typesense.

 #### About Typesense

 If you're new to Typesense, it is an **open source search engine** that is simple to use, run and scale, with clean APIs and documentation.